nhsengland/datascience/docs/our_work/ratings-and-reviews.md

 4. The Flask app now has an answer for each of the rules which are to be applied, and can send a final response to the NHS.UK website.

-If the review doesn't violate any of these, the app will tell NHS.UK that the review is all good, and it will be published.
-If there's anything amiss, the website will take a response which depends upon which rule wasn't met.
+I think this might be clearer "If there's anything amiss, the website will produce a response informing the user (the person leaving the review) which rule has been broken.
 This ranges from asking the reviewer to remove something (such as a name) from a review, to directing them to resources specific to the content of their review.
-For more information on these pathways, see !!!!INSERT LINK!!!.
 [The reviews policy is here.](https://www.nhs.uk/our-policies/comments-policy/)

 ## Results